 UCS Control Objectives Summaries and Purpose

-UCS Objective Summary and Purpose: The goal of the MSP Organization, Governance, Planning and Risk Management Objective is to provide assurance to the Customer that the MSP has established a corporate and organizational structure designed to maximize efficiency, minimize risk, provide sufficient oversight and accountability with regards to the services delivered.
-This objective also addresses vendor management protocols of the MSP.
+UCS Objective Summary and Purpose: The goal of the Governance Objective is to provide assurance to the Customer that the MSP has established a corporate and organizational structure designed to maximize efficiency, minimize risk, provide sufficient oversight and accountability with regards to the services delivered.
+This objective also addresses external service provider management protocols of the MSP.

 UCS Objective 3: Confidentiality and Privacy

-UCS Objective Summary and Purpose: The goal of the Confidentiality and Privacy Objective is to ensure the MSP has sufficient policies and procedures related to the protection of Customer data, specifically protocols safeguarding confidentiality, privacy, and geolocation of managed data including third party managed data.
+UCS Objective Summary and Purpose: The goal of the Confidentiality and Privacy Objective is to ensure the MSP has sufficient policies and procedures related to the protection of Customer data, specifically protocols safeguarding confidentiality, privacy, and geolocation of managed data including external service provider managed data.

-UCS Objective Summary and Purpose: The goal of the Service & Program Change Management Objective is to ensure the MSP has change management procedures that are under formalized change controls.
-Such change management documentation may include, if applicable, capacity planning, modification to MSP and Customer configurations and programming code changes.
+UCS Objective Summary and Purpose: The goal of the Change Management Objective is to ensure the MSP has formalized change management policies and procedures that may include, if applicable, the modification of MSP and Customer configurations, capacity planning and patch management.
 Customer change management policies are documented based on the level of services delivered to the Customer by the MSP.

-UCS Objective Summary and Purpose: The goal of the Data Integrity and Availability Objective is to confirm the MSP has sufficient policies and procedures to ensure the integrity and availability of managed Customer and MSP internal data in the event of natural disasters, cyber attacks (i.e., ransomware), and user error or malfeasance.
+UCS Objective Summary and Purpose: The goal of the Data Management Objective is to confirm the MSP has sufficient policies and procedures to ensure the integrity and availability of managed Customer and MSP internal data in the event of natural disasters, cyber-attacks (i.e., ransomware), and user error or malfeasance.
 This includes the implementation of data backup as well as encryption, security, retention, and restoration of managed Customer and MSP internal data.

-UCS Objective Summary and Purpose: The goal of the Customer Reporting and Billing Objective is to ensure the MSP is accurately monitoring service delivery, reporting, and invoicing for Customers in accordance with SLAs signed by both parties.
+UCS Objective Summary and Purpose: The goal of the Billing & Reporting Objective is to ensure the MSP is accurately monitoring service delivery, reporting, and invoicing for Customers in accordance with SLAs signed by both parties.

 UCS Objective 10: Corporate Health